kyma-project/kyma/docs/03-tutorials/00-serverless/svls-16-use-secret-mounts.md

 4. Create an APIRule:

-    This and next steps allow us to test the Function in action.
+    The following steps allow you to test the Function in action.

     ```yaml
     cat <<EOF | kubectl apply -f -